Karol G: 2017–2018: Breakthrough success and Unstoppable

-In January 2017, Karol G joined the reality talent show Pequeños Gigantes USA (Little Giants) as a judge, offering advice to children 6–11 years of age who performed on the show.
-In February, she released the breakup song "A Ella" (To Her), a song inspired by real-life events.
-In May, her collaboration with Puerto Rican trap artist Bad Bunny "Ahora Me Llama" (Now He Calls Me) became regarded as her breakthrough hit.
-The video garnered more than one billion views on YouTube and reached #10 on the Billboard Hot Latin Songs chart.
+In January 2017, Karol G joined the reality talent show Pequeños Gigantes USA (Little giants USA) as a judge, offering advice to children 6–11 years of age who performed on the show.
+In February, she released the break-up song "A Ella" (To her), a song inspired by real-life events.
+In May, her collaboration with Puerto Rican trap artist Bad Bunny, "Ahora Me Llama" (Now he calls me) became her breakthrough hit.
+The video garnered more than one billion views on YouTube and reached No. 10 on the Billboard Hot Latin Songs chart.
 The song was described by Marty Preciado of NPR as a "bass-heavy, unapologetic trap anthem to the power of femininity, soiled in hi-hats and heavy sub-bass [that] challenges hegemonic masculinity, singing about respect, love and sex-positive decisions."
-According to Ecleen Luzmila Caraballo, of Rolling Stone, "it was then that Giraldo joined the increasingly-global pop urbano wave and established herself as one of its most standout acts".
-"Ahora Me Llama" was listed on "Alt.
-Latino's Favorites: The Songs of 2017" as one of the best Latin songs of 2017.
+According to Ecleen Luzmila Caraballo of Rolling Stone, "it was then that Giraldo joined the increasingly-global pop urbano wave and established herself as one of its most standout acts".

-"Ahora Me Llama" served as the main single (including a remix featuring Quavo from Migos) for her debut studio album, Unstoppable; the record also contained the three aforementioned singles, and was released in October 2017, debuting at #2 on the Billboard Top Latin Albums chart.
+"Ahora Me Llama" served as the main single (including a remix featuring Quavo from Migos) for her debut studio album, Unstoppable; the record also contained the three aforementioned singles, and was released in October 2017, debuting at No. 2 on the Billboard Top Latin Albums chart.
 Thom Jurek of AllMusic called Unstoppable "the first solid entry by a woman in the Latin trap movement".
 In March 2018, the singer released the jungle-inspired music video for her single "Pineapple".
 In that same month, she was announced as a nominee for the Billboard Latin Music Awards' Top Female Artist of the Year.

 On 6 April 2018, Karol G collaborated with Argentine singer and songwriter Tini on the song "Princesa", from Tini's second studio album Quiero Volver.

-In May 2018, she released "Mi Cama" (My Bed), which became a commercial success.
-This was followed by "Culpables" (Guilty Ones), featuring Puerto Rican rapper (and eventual partner) Anuel AA.
-"Culpables" peaked at #8 on the Billboard Hot Latin Songs chart, and a remix of "Mi Cama", featuring her early collaborators J Balvin and Nicky Jam, peaked at #6 on the same chart.
+In May 2018, she released "Mi Cama" (My bed), which became a commercial success.
+This was followed by "Culpables" (Guilty ones), featuring Puerto Rican rapper (and eventual partner) Anuel AA.
+"Culpables" peaked at No. 8 on the Billboard Hot Latin Songs chart, and a remix of "Mi Cama", featuring her early collaborators J Balvin and Nicky Jam, peaked at No. 6 on the same chart.